In 1932, Katharine Hepburn arrived in Hollywood.

 While roaming the wilds of Connecticut, looking for Baby and singing “I Can’t Give You Anything But Love,” David and Susan find themselves in jail.
 Their misadventures and unbelievable leopard-hunting story convince Constable Slocum (Walter Catlett) that David and Susan are dangerous, and should stay behind bars.

-Susan probably just makes things worse by concocting mobster identities for herself and David—“Swinging Door Susie” and “Jerry the Nipper”—and by weaving tall tales about their daring heists.
-But Susan’s tales do get Constable Slocum to let her out of the jail cell, and she escapes to find Baby.
+Susan just makes things worse when she concocts mobster identities for herself and David—“Swinging Door Susie” and “Jerry the Nipper”—and weaves tall tales about their daring heists.
+But Susan’s tales do get Constable Slocum to let her out of the jail cell.
+She takes the opportunity to escape, and find Baby.

 When the real Baby shows up at the jail, it’s clear that the other leopard, the one with Susan, is dangerous.

-After being pushed around all day, David proves himself a real hero, and coaxes the dangerous leopard into a jail cell, and locks the door.
+After being pushed around all day, David proves himself a real hero.
+He coaxes the dangerous leopard into a jail cell, and locks the door.

 David may have missed his wedding and lost the intercostal clavicle, but at least Baby has been successfully retrieved, and he and Susan are still alive.